earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api06-leaflet-maps-r.md

 <iframe title="Basic Map" width="80%" height="600" src="{{ site.url }}/leaflet-maps/water_map3.html" frameborder="0" allowfullscreen></iframe>

-That's it.
-Experiment with leaflet a bit more to learn more about customizing your maps.
+There is a lot more to learn about leaflet.
+Here, we've just scratched the surface.